 Reviewed by Ben Euhus, M.Sc.

-The Cannabis sativa plant has seen a tremendous amount of notoriety over the last few decades due to an increasing support of legalization.
-After a century-long prohibition, researchers, doctors, and legislatures are beginning to peel back the uncertainty of one of civilization’s oldest plant companions.1 Cannabis has been recreationally and medicinally consumed farther back than recorded history.
+The Cannabis sativa plant has seen a tremendous amount of notoriety over the last few years due to an increasing support of legalization.
+After a decade-long prohibition, researchers, doctors, and legislatures are beginning to peel back the uncertainty of one of civilization’s oldest plant companions.1 Cannabis has been recreationally and medicinally consumed farther back than recorded history.
 Although today, we still know very little about it.
-Its powers come from the ability of the chemical constituents to activate and affect the endocannabinoid system (ECS), a homeostatic regulatory system ubiquitous to every living creature on the planet.1 Today, Cannabis is used in a variety of countries worldwide, but due to restricted access to research, our understanding of its therapeutic potential and limitations are not fully realized.
+Its powers come from the ability of the chemical constituents to activate and affect the endocannabinoid system (ECS), a homeostatic regulatory system unique to the phylum Chordata.1 Today, Cannabis is used in a variety of countries worldwide, but due to restricted access to research, our understanding of its therapeutic potential and limitations are not fully realized.
 Over the last few decades, more inquiries have been made in understanding the ECS and Cannabis’ role as a therapeutic agent, and although beneficial for numerous therapeutic scenarios, there are indications that its efficacy is not consistent across all disease types.

 Cannabis is the evolutionary byproduct of a plant that evolved to affect the ECS, a biological system of receptors, ligands, and enzymes stemming back to aquatic species 400 million years before the arrival of plants and trees.2 The human body is constantly producing endogenous cannabinoids—endocannabinoids.
 In the lab, Cannabis led us to the ECS, but in nature the ECS was responsible for Cannabis.